kang295/Flight_Price_Prediction/README.md

 - **Benchmarking:** The approach is benchmarked against existing solutions from top flight booking platforms, ensuring competitive performance.

 ## Project Diagram 📔
-Below is a comprehensive diagram illustrating the workflow and architecture of flight price prediction model:
 <img width="564" alt="Diagram" src="https://github.com/kang295/Flight_Price_Prediction/assets/71005886/908a7d06-4259-47e0-816d-bc962375ebed">

 ## Live App Demo 👀
-Experience the model in action through the live demo:
 ![](demovideo4.gif)

 ## Python Libraries Utilized
 This project employs a variety of Python libraries, each serving a specific role in data processing and model development:

 - **Pandas & Numpy:** For efficient data manipulation and numerical computations.